 Intercollegiate sports: Misericordia University competes in the NCAA Division III Middle Atlantic States Collegiate Athletic Corporation Freedom Conference.
 Women’s sports include basketball, cheerleading, cross-country, field hockey, golf, lacrosse, soccer, softball, swimming, tennis, track & field (indoor and outdoor), and volleyball.
-Men’s sports include baseball, basketball, cross-country, football, golf, lacrosse, soccer, swimming, tennis, and track & field (indoor and outdoor).
+Men’s sports include baseball, basketball, cross-country, football, golf, lacrosse, soccer, swimming, tennis, track & field (indoor and outdoor), and volleyball.

 College of Business: Accounting, Business Administration, Mass Communications and Design, Health Care Management, Information Technology, Master of Business Administration, Organizational Management, Professional Studies, Sport Management